Church of the Nativity (UNESCO World Heritage Site)

 The Church of the Nativity is the church in Bethlehem built where Jesus was born.

-There are always full of pilgrims and tourists a whole year through, especially during the Christmas period.
+There are always full of pilgrims and tourists a whole year through, especially during Christmas.

-Sometimes you might force to wait in a queue for hours in order to enter the Grotto of the Nativity under the altar.
+Sometimes you might force to wait in a queue for hours to enter the Grotto of the Nativity under the altar.

 History of the Church of the Nativity